Maryland Drug Lawyer

 - 4 grams of fentanyl or a fentanyl analogue or more

 The primary indicator of distribution for many police officers is the presence of large amounts of a drug that are unlikely to be for personal use.
 For example, prosecutors could push for distribution charges (a felony) if you are arrested with more than 28 grams of cocaine, even if you had no intention of selling or distributing the drug.
 Normally, all possession charges in Maryland are misdemeanors.
 A felony drug conviction will not only result in immediate and severe penalties, but will likely have a negative impact on the rest of your life — such a conviction can hinder your ability to seek gainful employment, find an apartment, and obtain credit.
-A professional Maryland drug lawyer can examine all evidence against you and fight the state on your behalf.
+A professional Maryland drug attorney could examine all evidence against you and fight the state on your behalf.

 What are the Penalties for Drug Paraphernalia Possession?